 When the execution of a task involves some waiting, Python threads are taken into consideration by the users.
 Threading allows multiple threads to function at the same time.

-- A newly created thread can be forwarded to scheduling with a call to start() on it.
+- A newly created thread can be forwarded to schedule a call to start() on it.

 - The thread enters the running state only when the execution begins.

 - The thread goes into waiting with calls to methods like sleep() and join().
-It is then said to be in the waiting or the blocked list.
+It is then said to be on the waiting or the blocked list.